Barcelona S.C.: Stadium

 Barcelona has played in three stadiums.
 Their first stadium was Estadio George Capwell, with whom they shared with crosstown rival Emelec as it was the only stadium in Guayaquil.

 In 1959, they moved to the Guayaquil's brand new stadium Estadio Modelo.
 This was the stadium in which the teams played in during the golden years.
 For several years Barcelona shared this stadium with Emelec and Patria.

 After Estadio Modelo's success, the president of Barcelona, Isidro Romero Carbo, initiated the project to give Barcelona their own stadium.
 Romero talked with Jaime Nebot, Guayaquil's mayor, and León Febres Cordero, then President of Ecuador (both of whom are Barcelona fans) about the idea; they decided to help.
 Nebot donated a huge ground, for construction and Febres Cordero helped him with money.
 In 1986, Romero put up the first block of the stadium in 1986.
 In 1987, Estadio Monumental opened for the first time.
 The stadium was the first in Ecuador to have suites, and became the largest in terms of capacity, with space for close to 90,000 fans.

 Recently the team signed a ten-year deal with Latin America Futbol Corporation to install a state of the art LED perimeter board in the Estadio Monumental Banco Pichincha.
-The 243-meter LED perimeter board was installed in September 2008 and is the first LED perimeter board in an Ecuadorian soccer stadium.
+The 243-meter LED perimeter board was installed in September 2008 and is the first LED perimeter board in an Ecuadorian football stadium.
 The deal is a 50–50 partnership between the two groups.
-On July 12, 2015 a Giant LED perimeter board was debuted in the Estadio Monumental Banco Pichincha, the biggest in South America, which is located in the north sector in parish Tarqui of Guayaquil.
+On 12 July 2015 a Giant LED perimeter board was debuted in the Estadio Monumental Banco Pichincha, the biggest in South America, which is located in the north sector in parish Tarqui of Guayaquil.
 A aerial lift or cable car currently under construction will connect the stadium with the "Aerovia" Julian Coronel station in downtown Guayaquil, which service is scheduled to start in the second half of August 2021.

 Supporters

-Barcelona has the largest fanbase of any team in Ecuador.
-When Barcelona plays away, many of their followers from the city of the home team show up to the stadium to root for Barcelona.
+Barcelona SC has the largest fanbase of any club in Ecuador.
+According to CONMEBOL, it is considered the most popular sports club in Ecuador with more than 7 million fans as of April 2016.
+When Barcelona SC plays away, many of their followers from the city of the home team show up to the stadium to root for Barcelona.

 Barcelona's ultras are known as La Sur Oscura (English: The Dark south).
 During home matches, they are located in the southern end of the Estadio Monumental.
 In Quito, Barcelona's ultras are known as Sur Oscura Quito (English: Dark South Quito).
 Another group of Barcelona's ultras are known as Zona Norte (English: North Zone).